 Somewhere between January and February 2010, I started noticing some blood in my stool.
 Since nine out of 10 people who are diagnosed are over the age of 50, I thought it could be anything but colorectal cancer.
 This concerned me, but I was still having constipation, so I assumed I had possibly done some internal damage that was causing this occasional bleeding.

 At the beginning of March, I noticed something scary: I was losing weight.
 It’s scary to lose weight when you are not trying to do so, especially since this is one of the first things we often ask our new patients coming in with a new diagnosis of several cancers.
 It was even scarier when other people start to notice.
 Also during this time, I also noticed I was tired a lot more than usual.
-This is always a hard question for most of us, since in this day and age of people working long hours, aren’t most of us tired?
-This was different.
 Usually, if I was tired, I could ingest some sugar or caffeine and catch a second wind.
 Nope.
 At that time, if I was tired, I didn’t bounce back like I normally was able to do.

 So after a few months of dealing with these symptoms, I decided I really needed to see a doctor.
-I went to see a gastroenterologist here at Rush in March.
+I went to see a gastroenterologist here at Rush in March 2010.
 Thankfully, he listened to my symptoms and had me schedule a sigmoidoscopy.
 I was then diagnosed with rectal cancer.
-I was then seen by the GI Comprehensive Clinic after more testing was done to complete the staging of T3N1M0.
+I was then seen by the GI Comprehensive Clinic after more testing (CEA blood level, CT scans, upper endoscopy, colonoscopy, and lower endoscopic ultrasound) was done to complete the staging of T3N1M0.

 You can’t die from embarrassment, but cancer can kill you.
 When in doubt, get checked out!

-Wendy Dewey, RN, BSN, OCN, is a research and trials coverage analyst at Rush University Medical Center.
+Wendy Dewey, RN, BSN, OCN, is a bone marrow transplant coordinator at Rush University Medical Center.